turingschool/mod-0-curriculum/session4/index.md

 <a name="scavengerhunt"></a>
 ## Scavenger Hunt

+This portion of class was added because mod 1 instructors have noticed some behaviors in struggling students:
+* Missing or not understanding directions
+  * What strategies can you use to avoid this?
+* Not reading error messages/using them to progress on a problem
+  * What strategies can you use to avoid this?

-In programming, we often need to follow tutorials in order to learn new things.
-If you miss even one step, you'll get a different end result.
+In programming, we often need to follow tutorials in order to learn new things. *If you miss even one step,* **you'll get a different end result**.
-Your challenge here is to follow each step very diligently.
-There are going to be things that you've already done, and things that you will need help from your old pal google to figure out on your own (I mean, tutorials can't tell you how to do everything right).
+Your challenge here is to **follow each step very diligently**.
+There are going to be things that you've already done, and things that you will need help from your old pal google to figure out on your own (I mean, tutorials can't tell you how to do everything right?).

 The end goal here is to create a pull request.
 Something you just did as homework for session 3.
 Can't be that bad right??
 Good luck!

 We won't be available for help during this scavenger hunt, however write down the questions and issues you run into.
 We'll debrief as a group and answer any questions afterwards.

+**Note:** The one exception to that rule is if you're asking for clarification on a given step.
+If you're unsure about what the directions are asking, please reach out in the slack thread.

 <div class="try-it">
   <h3>Try It: Don't fork it up!</h3>